 When you buy a camera you promise yourself to keep it with utmost care.
 Filters help you in keeping that promise.
 We have all heard about ultraviolet rays, its effect on our skin.
 We use sunscreens to protect our skin against these rays.
 Similarly ultra violet rays have a great role in effecting the photography.
 To protect our photographs from these rays we use UV filters.

-UV filters can affect night photography.
-The only time to notice the difference in using the UV filters is using it at night.
+UV filters can affect night photography (see image below).
+The only time to notice the difference in using the UV filters at night.
 Flares can be easily noticed at night as background is darker.
 It is difficult to see these flares during the day.